by: Herbert A. Friedman

 The first new leaflet is coded IZD017b.
 The front depicts the surrender of a number of Iraqi soldiers while Coalition aircraft attack and destroy their missile launcher in the background.
 Rifles and helmets lay scattered on the ground.
 Text is, "Surface to surface missiles have been targeted for destruction."
 The back is all text, "FOR YOUR SAFETY.
 Abandon your weapons system.
 Whether manned or unmanned, these weapon systems will be destroyed."
 This leaflet is very similar to a number that were disseminated during the Gulf War when Iraqi soldiers were shown walking away from tanks or personal weapons with surrender leaflets held over their heads.
 This is the first current leaflet that brings up the specter of a mass surrender of troops.

 This is also the first leaflet that specifically targets ground-to-ground missile systems.
 The meaning was made clear just one day later when Coalition aircraft used precision-guided weapons to target a mobile surface-to-surface missile system near Al Basrah.
 The strike occurred after Iraqi forces moved the mobile missile system within range of Coalition forces in Kuwait.
 The warplanes attacked an Astros-2 ground rocket launcher, which has a range of up to 56 miles.
 Such systems can fire volleys of rockets, a deadly threat to ground forces and armor.
+Over a dozen of the Coalition leaflets were also printed at sea by the U.S. Aircraft Carrier Constellation (CV-64) and dropped over southern Iraq by Naval aircraft.
+This is one of those leaflets.
+I will mention no more but the reader should understand that there are many more leaflets printed at sea.

 Leaflet IZD019 shows a group of Iraqi soldiers standing in line wearing gasmasks and full protective gear.
 A mushroom shaped fireball is in the background.
 The symbol for biological hazard is at the lower left.
 Text is, "Do not use weapons of mass destruction."
 The back is all text; "Any unit that chooses to use weapons of mass destruction will face swift and severe retribution by Coalition forces.
 Unit commanders will be held accountable if weapons of mass destruction are used."